Oh, hello Internet.

 .
 You see, when Kim Kardashian posts a nude selfie, it literally becomes a Facebook trending topic, something that everyone—and I mean that in a very literal way—talks about, spilling hundreds of virtual pages of e-ink.

-, in which the young actress is gorgeously, dramatically styled wearing what appears to be little clothes on.“SCREAMING,” our assistant editor Yasmeen Gharnit said, who has grown from being warily suspicious of the Kardashian machine to someone who is drawn to it, like a silvery haired moth to a celluloid flame
+"SCREAMING," our assistant editor Yasmeen Gharnit said, who has grown from being warily suspicious of the Kardashian machine to

 Chloë Grace Moretz, herself a thoughtful, evolving actress, pointed out that Kim Kardashian should use her immense, trending topic-enabled platform to, "Realize how important setting goals are for young women, teaching them we have so much more to offer than our bodies."
 She immediately followed up: "There's a huge difference in respecting the platform that you're given as a celebrity and 'slut shaming' something I never have done and would never do."